reinhart1010/nix/docs/en/common/ln.md

 ---
 # ln

-Creates links to files and directories.
+Create links to files and directories.
 More information: <https://www.gnu.org/software/coreutils/ln>.

 - Create a symbolic link to a file or directory: